Showing Collections: 1 - 4 of 4

 Abstract William Thomas Starr joined the romance languages department of Northwestern University in 1946 and remained here until his retirement in 1978.
 Starr took a particularly active role in the anti-Vietnam and related social movements during the 1960s.
 He was also active in the Modern Language Association and the American Association of Teachers of French.
 The William T. Starr Papers, comprising eight boxes, include biographical material, correspondence, social activism files, material relating to...

-Abstract Much of Stimson's research and writing dealt with Hispanic poetry in Latin America.
+Abstract Frederick S. Stimson came to Northwestern University in 1954 as instructor in Romance Languages, attaining the rank of professor in 1967.
+Much of his research and writing dealt with Hispanic poetry in Latin America.
 The Frederick S. Stimson Papers occupy one and a half boxes and span the period 1953-1981, with most of the material falling between 1960 and 1974.
-The papers are arranged in two main categories, teaching files and publications, with one folder of biographical materials.
-The teaching files consist primarily of exam sheets, schedules, and reading notes.
-The publication files contain primarily paperback copies of...
+The papers are arranged in two main categories (teaching files and publications), with one folder of biographical materials.

 - Names: Northwestern University (Evanston, Ill.).
 Department of Romance Languages X